-Professor Appolinaire Djikeng is the Director of the Centre of Tropical Livestock Genetics and Health (CTLGH), based at the Roslin Institute.
-Here he talks about how the pandemic has shown the work done at CTLGH is more important than ever.
+My name is Appolinaire Djikeng and I am the Director of the Centre of Tropical Livestock Genetics and Health (CTLGH), based at the Roslin Institute.

 I am a livestock genomics scientist and have spent more than 20 years leading multi-disciplinary, multi-institutional and global research and development programmes focusing on agricultural development and human health.